 - Declaration in Project Design Document detailing nature of ownership and landowner/tenant contact details and if leased, tenure documentation and landlords consent.

 - Solicitor's letter.

 - Title deeds.

 - Land registry records.

-- Grant contract signed by owner.

-- Certified copy of lease (if leasehold) or other evidence to confirm landowner's consent.
+- Certified copy of lease (if tenanted).

 Confirmation of landowner/tenant contact details, with evidence as per validation if landowner has changed.